mvaliadis/Spindle_dynamics_toolbox/README.md

 Using a rigorous statistical framework, we demonstrate that short-term timing patterns are the dominant determinant of spindle timing, whereas sleep depth, cortical up/down-state, and long-term (infraslow) pattern, features which are primary drivers of spindle occurrence, are less important.
 We also show that these short-term timing patterns are fingerprint-like and show increased variability over age.
 This study provides a new lens on spindle production mechanisms, which will allow studies of the role of spindle timing patterns in memory consolidation, aging, and disease.

-Here, we present a comprehensive code toolbox designed to guide users step by step through the entire process.
+Here, we present a comprehensive code toolbox to guide users step by step.
 From handling raw sleep EEG EDF files to constructing model inputs, fitting models, generating outputs, visualizing results, and evaluating model goodness-of-fit, this toolbox allows researchers to streamline workflows, ensure reproducibility, and apply or adapt it to diverse datasets for broader applications.

 ## Motivation: Spindles As A Point Process